Terms and Data Sources

-The AFL-CIO Executive Paywatch database data is collected by FundVotes LLC from company proxy statements that are filed with the U.S. Securities and Exchange Commission for the latest fiscal years.
-It includes data for some 3,000 corporations, including most of those listed in the Russell 3000 Index.
-The compensation year reported on the website denotes the fiscal year as reported in the proxy statements.
-This data is updated, usually monthly, throughout the year.
-Industry classifications are based on Standard Industrial Classification codes obtained from proxy statements.
+The AFL-CIO Executive Paywatch database data is collected by FundVotes LLC from company proxy statements that are filed with the U.S. Securities and Exchange Commission.
+The database includes data for some 3,000 corporations, including most of those listed in the Russell 3000 Index.
+Industry classifications are based on Standard Industrial Classification codes.

 The compensation year denotes the company’s fiscal year as reported in proxy statements.
 For companies with more than one CEO during the year, the highest-paid CEO is included in the database.
 Pay ratio data and median employee pay are displayed as disclosed by each company’s proxy statement.
 CEO pay ratio may not equal the displayed CEO’s total compensation due to differing company methodologies in calculating pay ratios.

 The AFL-CIO’s calculation of the average CEO compensation is based on the AFL-CIO’s analysis of 498 companies in the S&P 500 Index with available pay data as of June 2020.
 The average CEO-to-worker pay ratio of S&P 500 companies is calculated as the arithmetic mean of the company disclosed pay ratios.